Intocable: Career

-On October 12, 2015, Intocable made history by streaming a showcase for the whole world, in which more than 22,000 people tuned in.
-100% of the proceeds were donated to St. Jude Hospital to help children affected with cancer; there the inception of #AyudaAAyudar was formed and will continue to do events to raise funds for this noble cause.
+On October 12, 2015, Intocable streamed a showcase that was viewed by more than 22,000 people worldwide.
+All proceeds were donated to St. Jude Children's Research Hospital to support children affected by cancer.
+The initiative #AyudaAyudar was created as part of this effort and has continued to organize events to raise funds.

 On January 23, 2016, Intocable announced their partnership with St. Jude, a pledge first of its kind in the music industry.
 Today, their support not only creates awareness for the cause, but their pledge of support contributes to assure that families pay for nothing and can focus on letting their children live.

 Intocable headlined SXSW 2016 SXAmericas All Latino Showcase, making Intocable the first Latino act to headline this three-day series of charity beneficiary concert events.
 The group took over the largest SXSW stage, which attracted more than 50,000 attendees over the three-day period.

 In the early 1990s, the band's first indie albums barely sold.
-In February 1994 their album Fuego Eterno, with new label EMI Latin, had notable sales.
+In February 1994, their album Fuego Eterno, with new label EMI Latin, had notable sales.
 The music of Ramón Ayala influenced the direction of the band.
 The band's lead vocalist and accordion player, Ricky Muñoz has stated that Ayala is his biggest inspiration.
 In 1997, the band suffered a setback when two members of the band left to form their own group—Johnny Lee Rosas, (bajo sexto and 2nd voice), and Albert Ramirez, (bass), formed Grupo Masizzo.
 Rosas rejoined the group in 2003 after four successful solo albums.
 In July 2017, Intocable performed their first ever concert in Toronto, Ontario, Canada.